 If you are Superman, then this advice does not fit you.

 But for anyone who is as human as I am, be realistic.
 I do not mean it the way others use “realistic”.

 When others tell you to be realistic, they usually mean you cannot achieve your dreams because no one has achieved them, or that they do not believe you are capable.

 They are “realistic” on themselves.
 But they are not realistic on you.

 Accept that you have these people around you.
 Accept that there are people who will not support you.
-Accept that there are people who will not see the amazingness and value of the products you are selling to them.
+Accept that there are people who will not see awesomeness and the value of the products you are selling.